 And, for others who have two years of residency and:

 All citizenship applicants including those over age 60 are presented a test that consists of about 3/4 of page of writing in Spanish.
 This is followed with five multiple choice questions pertaining to what one just read.
 You are to underline the correct answer.
 Please click the exam study guide to help you to prepare for these 5 questions.
 The sixth question consists of the applicant being presented a photo and being asked to describe in 3 full sentences using subject, verb and predicate, what you see in the photo.
 One photo for example may be of Chiapas and another photo may the heritage site of Xochimilco and the trajineras.
-Your Spanish language skills have to be at least upper high school level.
+Your Spanish language skills have to be at upper high school level.

 Your birth certificate has to be legalized (Canadian) or Apostille (American) and both the birth certificate and apostille / legalized document needs to be translated in Mexico by a certified translator.
 If applying based on two years being married to a Mexican national and married outside of Mexico the marriage license in addition to the birth certificate must be Apostille / legalized and then translated by a certified translator in Mexico.
 Individuals are responsible for the apostille / legalization and I can arrange for a certified translator.